Sexual Dysfunction: when sex isn’t fun

 · Inability to achieve penetration despite wanting to (vaginismus)

-· Burning pain at the vaginal opening or deeper in the vagina (vulvodynia and
+· Burning pain at the vaginal opening or deeper in the vagina (vulvodynia and vestibulodynia)

 · Difficulty with orgasm/ inability to achieve orgasm (anorgasmia)